 We don't just talk cars ... we teach how to buy them.

-The Impreza we see most often in the second-hand market is its second generation, produced for the 2002-2007 model years.
+The Impreza's second generation models were produced for the 2002-2007 model years.
 With its standard 4-wheel-drive, this car really grips the road and gets solid ratings.

 But it's the WRX and WRX STi that really stand out.
 The WRX is the hot-rodded version of the Impreza and most model years of this car just fly.
 With its turbocharged 2.0-liter 4-cylinder engine producing 227 horsepower and 217 pounds-feet of torque, Subaru claims it goes from 0 - 60 mph in just 5.8 seconds.